Article 35(1) says that you must do a DPIA where a type of processing is likely to result in a high risk to the rights and freedoms of individuals:

 What does ‘likely to result in a high risk’ mean?

-The GDPR doesn’t define ‘likely to result in high risk’.
+The UK GDPR doesn’t define ‘likely to result in high risk’.
 However, the important point here is not whether the processing is actually high risk or likely to result in harm – that is the job of the DPIA itself to assess in detail.
 Instead, the question is a more high-level screening test: are there features which point to the potential for high risk?
 You are screening for any red flags which indicate that you need to do a DPIA to look at the risk (including the likelihood and severity of potential harm) in more detail.

 Article 35(3) lists three examples of types of processing that automatically requires a DPIA, and the ICO has published a list under Article 35(4) setting out ten more.
 There are also European guidelines with some criteria to help you identify other likely high risk processing.